Classification of wounds can be done in many ways.

 Delayed Primary Healing

-This type of wound healing occurs when wound is initially cleaned, debrided, and observed, typically 4 or 5 days before closure.
-Many wounds which a re initially contaminated are purposely left open and a delayed closure is done.
+This type of wound healing occurs when a wound is initially cleaned, debrided, and observed, typically 4 or 5 days before closure.
+Many wounds which are initially contaminated are purposely left open and a delayed closure is done.

 Healing By Secondary Intention

 In this type of healing, a full-thickness wound is allowed to close and heal.
 Secondary healing results in an inflammatory response that is more intense than with primary wound healing.
 A larger amount of granulation tissue is formed and there is a greater contraction.
 This kind of healing leads to larger scars.

 Epithelization is a part of wound healing occurs in all kinds of wound healing as part of the phases of wound healing.
 It is the process by which epithelial cells migrate and replicate and traverse the wound.

 In wounds involving only the epidermis and superficial dermis, epithelization is the predominant method by which healing occurs.

 Wounds are usually made by the doctor during a surgery under sterile conditions.
 Only normally present skin bacteria are detectable.